kadotaoru/TheWorld/README.md

 1101 I practiced the bass, especially the rhythm.
 1102 I played the basketball.
 I was stolen my water by ojisan.
 1103 I played the bass guitar in the karaoke.
+1104 I thought about the karaoke party event.
+1105 I was praised at the work. so happy😭